 Wine did not show a significant reduction in blood pressue.

-When the men drank non-alcoholic red wine, their systolic blood pressure (the top number of a blood pressure reading) decreased on average by six points.
+In the same study, the men drank non-alcoholic red wine, their systolic blood pressure (the top number in a blood pressure reading) decreased on average by six points.
 That's enough to reduce heart disease risk by 14% and stroke risk by as much as 2%, according to the researchers.
 Additionally, there was no change in blood pressure when the men drank gin and only a small reduction in blood pressure when they drank regular red wine.

 At the end of the day, wine is still alcohol, it's unlikely that wine will cure your chronic hypertension.